District Leaders

 District Leader 67th Assembly District, Part A

-"A born and bred New Yorker,” Robert Gottheim has served in various positions for US Congressman Jerrold Nadler and the House Judiciary Committee over the past 27 years.
+A born-and-bred New Yorker, Robert has served in various positions for Rep. Jerrold Nadler and the House Judiciary Committee over the past 27 years.
 As the Congressman's current Chief of Staff, he has been instrumental in enhancing the quality of life for residents of Manhattan and Brooklyn.

 Patricia Still